Sports Direct

 • There’s no evidence it ensures workers are paid living wages in its supply chain.

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
-Here we rate Sports Direct “Not Good Enough”.
-These are a few factors influencing its score:
+Here we rate Sports Direct “Good”.
+It doesn’t appear to use animal-derived materials but doesn’t claim to be a vegan brand.

-Based on all publicly available information we’ve reviewed, we rate Sports Direct “We Avoid” overall.
+Based on all publicly available information we’ve reviewed, we rate Sports Direct “Not Good Enough” overall.